Ray Kimble: Personal life

+Sporting career

-"Fourth place" describes his attempts to reach the Olympics and World Championships, as that was the place he finished twice at the U.S. Olympic Trials, 1984 and 1992.
-In the 1984 he was beaten by the future gold medalist Al Joyner, silver medalist and 1992 gold medalist Mike Conley, Sr. and future world record holder Willie Banks, in 1992 it was Conley again and silver medalist Charles Simpkins (who he had beaten in 1984).
+He finished in fourth place at both the Olympics and World Championships, as that was the place he finished twice at the U.S. Olympic Trials, 1984 and 1992.
+In the 1984 trials, he was beaten by the future gold medalist Al Joyner, silver medalist and 1992 gold medalist Mike Conley, Sr. and future world record holder Willie Banks, in 1992 it was Conley again and silver medalist Charles Simpkins (who he had beaten in 1984).
 He also finished seventh in 1988.

 Only the top three go to the Olympics.
 He suffered the same fate at the 1983 USA Outdoor Track and Field Championships, the qualifier for the first World Championships in Athletics, beaten by the same three competitors as in 1984.
 He did represent the United States internationally at the 1991 Pan American Games, where he finished fourth.
 By that time he was already 38 years old.
 He continued jumping in top level competition against competitors young enough to be his children well into his 40s.
 Held Masters World Triple Jump Record M35 & M40.